telekom-mms/sectpmctl/README.md

 sudo tpm2_getcap properties-variable
 ```

-Inside the BIOS, sectpmctl might be shown as the boot entry '"*"'.
+Inside the BIOS, sectpmctl might be shown as the boot entry `"*"`.

 ### Gigabyte mainboards

 Be careful with BIOS updates.
-They may delete the Secure Boot database which then makes use of the recovery password necessary.
+They may delete the Secure Boot database which then makes use of a [recovery](#Recovery) necessary.

 ### Lenovo P15 Gen 2 laptop NVidia problem